DRIVER-EU/test-bed/docker/local+security/README.md

 ## Kafka client authentication
 Once the services are running, Kafka clients must authenticate to the Kafka `broker` service using [SSL certificate authentication](https://kafka.apache.org/documentation/#security_ssl) with client certificates issued by the test-bed Certificate Management Service.
 More details on this service in the last section.

+The next sections will explain how to make your CIS/CSS adapter (or other Kafka client) authenticate successfully to the CIS/CSS (Kafka) broker.

 ### Testing client authentication with existing sample certificates in `sample-ssl-clients` folder

 As a convenience and especially for initial security testing, you should use the examples of SSL client files, certificates and keystores in folder [sample-ssl-clients](ca_service/sample-ssl-clients):